A Guide To Jet Jewellery

 Jet is formed when this wood is exposed to carbon compression and either salt or freshwater over a period of millions of years.

-The resulting material may be either hard jet or soft jet, though both kinds can be worked into a state that can then be used within the manufacture of jewellery and other ornate items.
+The resulting material may be either hard jet or soft jet, though both kinds can be worked into a state that can then be used within the manufacture of unique jewellery and other ornate items.

 Jet in the Roman period